jsantoro10/jsantoro10.github.io/_cases/nycbest.md

     - title: Change the status quo?
       image: ideation_figure2.png
       list:
-        - 1-2-3 steps adoption process
+        - 1-2-3 step adoption process
         - Choose filters on homepage that matter most to you
         - Randomize results/profiles
         - Foster for a night